homieiot/convention/convention.md

   A property is retained by default.
 A non-retained property would be useful for momentary events (doorbell pressed).
   See also [QoS settings](#qos-and-retained-messages).

-* If a Property is **settable** and a state change is not instantaneous, the Property may publish a `$target` attribute;
-  `homie` / `5` / `device ID` / `node ID` / `property ID` / **`$target`** .
-If implemented, then a device should first
-  update the `$target` value, then start the transition (with optional state-value updates during the transition), and when done update the property value to equal the `$target` value.
-Examples might be a light that slowly dimms over a longer period, or a motorized valve that takes several minutes to fully open.
-The `$target` property must either be used for every value update (including the initial one), or it must never be used.

 A combination of the **settable** and **retained** flags compiles into this list:

 | retained | settable | description |